cataseven/Summary-Card/README.md

 type: custom:summary-card
 columns: 1
 cards:
+  # --- PLANT CARE CARD ---
+  # This card summarizes the status of multiple plant moisture sensors.
   - domain: binary_sensor
     name: Plant Care
-    # Assuming your plant sensors all have 'moisture' in their entity_id
+    # You should list the entity_ids of your own plant moisture sensors in the 'include' section.
-    # You would use the 'include' property to list them specifically.
+    # This list ensures that only the specified sensors are tracked.
     include:
       - binary_sensor.fiddle_leaf_fig_moisture
       - binary_sensor.snake_plant_moisture
       - binary_sensor.monstera_moisture

+    # STYLES (SCENARIOS)
+    # The card evaluates conditions from top to bottom and applies the first style that matches.
     styles:
-      - condition: any_active # 'on' means a plant is dry and needs water
+      # Rule 1: Does any plant need water?
+      # For a 'binary_sensor', the 'on' (true) state is considered "active".
+      # In this example, an 'on' state from the sensor means the soil is dry.
+      - condition: if_any_true
+        # The '{{ active_count }}' variable shows the number of plants that need water.
-        text: '{active_count} Thirsty Plant(s)'
+        text: '{{ active_count }} Thirsty Plant(s)'
         secondary_text: Time to get the watering can!
         icon: mdi:water-alert
         color: '#E53935' # Red

+      # Rule 2: Are all plants sufficiently watered?
+      # If the above condition is not met, this will be shown as the default state.
-      - condition: all_inactive
+      - condition: if_all_false
         text: Plants are Happy
         secondary_text: All watered and content
         icon: mdi:leaf